VocabWise/VocabWise.github.io/docs/index.md

 	</body>
 </html>

 Hi, this is [Qihang](https://qihang-zhang.github.io)👋.
 I’m documenting my learning process in this blog.
-This blog will focus both on the latest advancements in learning algorithms and engineering techniques.
+This blog will cover anything I am interested in.